ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

     // Create tonic/ArunaAPI request to fetch all not activated users let request = GetNotActivatedUsersRequest {};

-    // Send the request to the AOS instance gRPC gateway let unactivated = user_client.get_not_activated_users(request)
+    // Send the request to the Aruna instance gRPC gateway let unactivated = user_client.get_not_activated_users(request)
                                  .await
                                  .unwrap()